pedromsrocha/linear-mvars/README.md

 ## Build instructions

-Get [Stack](https://docs.haskellstack.org/en/stable/), move to this project folder and input `stack test` in the terminal.
+Get [Stack](https://docs.haskellstack.org/en/stable/), change directory to project folder and input `stack test` in the terminal.

 Stack will build the project and run some tests.
 If everything is ok (🤞) you should see the message
 > Test suite examples passed

 ## LVars API

-I'm assuming that you have a basic knowledge of Haskell's linear types (i.e., you know what a linear arrow  `% 1 ->` means) and the library [linear-base](https://github.com/tweag/linear-base).
+I'm assuming that you have a basic knowledge of Haskell's linear types (i.e., you know what a linear arrow  `% 1 ->` means) and of the library [linear-base](https://github.com/tweag/linear-base).

 First things first: there are two methods:
 ```haskell